ubirch/ubirch-client-go/README.md

 production environment.
 For development, the reference to “prod” may be replaced by “demo”, which is a test system that works like the production environment, but stores data only in a blockchain test net.

-- file (add the following key-value pair to your `config.json`):
+- add the following key-value pair to your `config.json`:
 ```
   "env": "<ubirch backend environment, defaults to 'prod'>"
 ```
-- env:
+- or set the following environment variable:
 ```
 export UBIRCH_ENV=<ubirch backend environment, defaults to 'prod'>
 ```